Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Blood-clotting and other coagulation tests, such as activated partial thromboplastin time, prothrombin time, international normalized ratio, platelet count, and D-dimer

 Some drug tests are very sensitive and show a positive result even if you have only a small amount of MDMA in your body.
-It's possible to get a false-positive, which means the test result is positive even if you do not use MDMA.
-Talk with your health care provider about whether the prescription and over-the-counter (OTC) drugs you take could cause a false-positive test result.
+It's possible to get a false-positive.
+This means the test result is positive even if you do not use MDMA.
+Talk with your healthcare provider about whether the prescription and over-the-counter (OTC) drugs you take could cause a false-positive test result.

-If your test results are uncertain, your doctor may order a more sensitive test for MDMA.
-All results from a screening test should be confirmed by a certified laboratory.
+If your test results are uncertain, your provider may order a more sensitive test for MDMA.
+All results from a screening test should be confirmed by a certified lab.